Frequently asked questions

 How are AP courses added to an “a-g” course list?
 Can an AP course be added that is under Audit review?

 AP courses may be added to an "a-g" course list via the A-G Course Management Portal (CMP), but will not require a full course review.
 Content from the program's original submission will be pre-populated into the new course submission form fields.

-Beginning with the 2015-16 submission period, AP courses may only be added to "a-g" course lists that have passed the AP Course Audit.
+Only courses hat have passed the AP Course Audit may be added to "a-g" course lists.
 Institutions should submit AP Course Audit materials to the College Board in a timely manner to ensure their new AP courses are authorized and then submitted to UC for “a-g” review prior to the close of the annual submission period on September 15.

 Are all International Baccalaureate (IB) courses automatically granted the UC honors designation?